-Within this process we learn to gently allow our thoughts and feelings to be exactly as they are, and to look and feel deeply into what we are experiencing.
-By asking a few simple inquiry questions and using our capacity to notice, an effortless unravelling happens.
-This produces a profound release from the emotional and sensory grip of our histories and the ‘stories’ about ourselves (and others) that are holding us back.
+In sessions, we learn to gently allow our thoughts and feelings to be exactly as they are, and to look and feel deeply into what we are experiencing.
+By asking a few simple questions and using our capacity to notice, an effortless unravelling happens.
+This produces a profound release from the emotional and sensory grip of our histories and the ‘stories’ about ourselves (and others) that may be adversely affecting us.

-None of this happens overnight.
+Change rarely happens overnight.
 There’s no quick fix here: the Living Inquiries offer a much more precious opportunity – to become truly intimate with every aspect of ourselves and with life as we experience it.
 To begin with, we highly recommend working with one of our certified facilitators who can hold the space and guide you deeply into inquiry.
-If you are willing to look – and to keep on looking – you’ll develop the skills and capacity to inquire on your own.
+If you are willing to look – and to keep on looking – you’ll develop the skills and capacity to inquire on your own, as well as with others.

-We work with people from all over the world on a wide range of beliefs and issues, including, but not limited to:
+We work with people from all over the world on a wide range of issues including, but not limited to:

 Fear, phobias, anxiety, stress and worry